 In-practice teaching

-The prime teaching activity is discussion of the registrar’s cases.
-Case discussion allows you to deepen and extend your registrar’s learning from their clinical encounters.
+The primary teaching activity for supervisors is discussion of the registrar’s cases.
 Registrars are encouraged to bring cases to discuss with you where they have unresolved questions.
-You may also select registrar cases for review (random case analysis) to ensure situations where your registrar may not have been aware that they needed help are being uncovered.
+You may also select registrar cases for review (random case analysis) to uncover situations where your registrar may not have been aware that they needed help.
 Finally, you may share cases of your own, particularly where they involve an area of practice your registrar is not encountering in their daily case load.

-Other teaching activities include direct observation of consultations, joint consultations, formal teaching on specific topics, demonstration of and participation in clinical procedures, cultural education, audits of test ordering and referrals.
+Other teaching activities include direct observation of consultations, joint consultations, formal teaching on specific topics, demonstration of and participation in clinical procedures, cultural education, discussion of ReCEnT reports, audits of test ordering and referrals.
 Workplace-based assessments are also completed during in-practice teaching time.

 In-practice teaching also provides an opportunity for you to provide mentoring, support and feedback on performance.